KimbaWLion/DiscordBaseballBot/README.md

 # DiscordBaseballBot
-Posts baseball game updates to a discord channel
+Posts baseball game updates to a discord channel in near real time

 ![Image of game updates](https://i.imgur.com/or2syfZ.png)